rocktronica/heartballoon.wedding/sections/registry.md

 ### Can I bring my kids or dog?

 Yes!
-This is a family-friendly event and kids and dogs are welcome. 🤸🐶
+This is a family-friendly day and kids and dogs are welcome at the park. 🤸🐶

 ### Can I bring a date?